m4ttsch/omscs-notes-notes/operating-systems/io-management.md

 To help with certain operations on directories, Linux maintains a data structure called a **dentry** (directory entry).
 Each dentry object corresponds to a single path component that is being traversed as we are trying to reach a particular file.
 For instance, if we are trying to access a file in `/users/ada`, the filesystem will create a dentry for every path component - for `/` ,  `/users` and `/users/ada`.

-This is useful because when we need to find another file in `/users/ada`, we don’t need to go through the entire path and re-read the files that correspond to all of the directories in order to get to the `/users/ada` directory.
+This is useful because when we need to find another file in `/users/ada`, we don't need to go through the entire path and re-read the files that correspond to all of the directories in order to get to the `/users/ada` directory.
 The filesystem will maintain a **dentry cache** containing all of the directories that we have previously visited.
 Note that dentry objects live only in memory; they are not persisted.

 Finally, the **superblock** abstraction provides information about how a particular filesystem is laid out on some storage device.
 The data structure maintains a map that the filesystem uses so it can figure out how it has organized the persistent data elements like inodes and the data blocks that belong to different files.